petertwigg/petertwigg.github.io/my-meditation-channel.md

 In this video we demonstration and analysis of what constitutes a good meditation posture.

-### Coming Soon

-7 Tips to Improve your Meditation.....
+### 7 Tips to Help Improve your Meditation

+{% include video.html id="-S7RvvK9S2Y" title="7 Tips to Help Improve your Meditation" %}

+### 12 Signs Your Meditation is Working

+{% include video.html id="FqIxvn3TQxY" title="12 Signs Your Meditation is Working" %}

 ---